 In the UK during the 1960s and 1970s, it was common to find Warm Air Heating systems fitted into new social housing projects and private homes.

-They were a very popular form of heating for domestic properties as they were reliable compared to other central heating systems of that time.
+Warm Air was a very popular form of heating for domestic properties as they were reliable compared to other central heating systems of that time.
 However, compared to today’s ‘wet’ central heating systems with a boiler and radiators, these older systems did not provide the same level of efficiency and controllability.
 The systems were also expensive to run, in particular warm air systems that used electricity over gas.

 So from the 1980s onwards, new households favoured the boiler and radiator central heating system in order to maximise operation efficiency and at the same time help lower ever increasing domestic fuel costs.

-Warm Air heating Today
+Warm Air Heating Today

 Thanks to pioneering companies such as Johnson & Starley, there’s a new generation of warm air central heating systems which allow stable room temperatures to be maintained, are much quieter, and have significantly greater fuel efficiency even compared to the latest efficiency boiler and radiator heating systems.